-Appalachian Trail: Neels Gap to Hogpen Gap is a 7.3 mile point-to-point trail located near Dahlonega, GA that features beautiful wild flowers.
+Appalachian Trail: Neels Gap to Hogpen Gap is a 7.3 mile point-to-point trail located near Dahlonega, Georgia that features beautiful wild flowers.
 The trail is rated as moderate and primarily used for hiking, walking, and nature trips.

 This is my favorite trail so far.
 The initial walk on the highway threw me off a bit but after .7 miles I saw Neels Gap official start.
 Parking isn't allowed at Neels Gap unless you are a guest at the cabin.
 I didn't hike the entire 7.3 miles.
 I turned around after 5.8 miles when I got to Cow Rock which had an amazing view.
 The hike took about 6 hours with several stops.
 I didn't see any water spots along the way.
 Definitely worth the trip.